-Atlas is in a strong financial position with approximately $18 million in cash and no debt, thanks to a series of increasingly higher-priced private placements with strategic investors since 2021, and the exercise of almost all of the company’s warrants.
+Atlas is in a strong financial position with approximately $17 million in cash and no debt, thanks to a series of increasingly higher-priced private placements with strategic investors since 2021, and the exercise of almost all of the company’s warrants.
 Atlas is also the largest shareholder in Triple Point Resources, a key player in the emerging Newfoundland Clean Energy Hub.

 The Importance of Salt